Get to Know Lee

 Trauma and PTSD

 Trauma shakes you up inside and messes with your sense of safety in the world.
-Have you experienced a one time overwhelming event, say a car accident, and now you notice yourself feeling on edge, anxious, and irritable each time you are in a car?
-Or maybe, have you experienced a repeated pattern of overwhelming and stressful events, such as continued emotionally painful relationships throughout your childhood and young adulthood, and now you struggle to feel cared for and loved, believe that you are not good enough, and maybe feel depressed and avoid others.
+It changes how you feel about yourself - and how you feel about others.
+Are you trying to get through day to day life and find yourself struggling with guilt, shame, depression, anxiety, dissociation, or relationship problems?
+Oftentimes when people experience sexual abuse as a child, they struggle with these same things.
+Or maybe, you experienced a repeated pattern of overwhelming and stressful events, such as witnessing violence in your home or neglect from your family.
+These continued emotionally painful experiences throughout your childhood, adolescence, and young adulthood, and shaped your life.
+Now you struggle to feel cared for and loved, believing that you are not good enough or undeserving.
+The hope you had seems to be fading.
 Trauma shows up differently for each person.
 No matter how “big” or “small” the trauma may seem, if it interrupts your ability to face the challenges of life with confidence, it is real.
 I can help you process your experiences, and find a peaceful, healing path back to yourself.
 I utilize EMDR in my treatment of trauma.

 A bit about me